liveart/slate/source/includes/_configuration.md

 redirectUrl | a link to a backend service which places order and redirects user to some another page, for example, shopping cart. | URL uploadImageUrl | a link to a backend service which uploads user image from local file or URL.
 After uploading process image is shown on preview area and ready to be moved or resized.
 Allowed file extensions: *.jpg, *.png, *.gif, *.svg. | URL shareLinkUrl | this parameter defines the template of the shared link url.
 Sharing a design calls a saveDesign service that should return an identifier under which design was saved.
-This id will be replaced in ${design_id} token and presented to user that may copy it and load the design later. | URL redirectWindow | window target whne redirecting to ```redirectUrl```.
+This id will be replaced in ${design_id} token and presented to user that may copy it and load the design later. | URL saveTemplateUrl | _added in v0.10.27_<br/>a link to a backend service which gets the description of template design in JSON format, saves it and returns its unique identifier, url, etc. Used only in "Admin Mode". | URL getTemplatesUrl | _added in v0.10.27_<br/>a link to a backend service which returns the list of available templates (global OR if setuped - for current product only) in JSON format.
+All templates are preparing in "Admin Mode". | URL redirectWindow | window target whne redirecting to ```redirectUrl```.
 Used for LiveArt inside the iframe.
 Possible values: ""(default), "parent", or "top" (same logic as links inside iframe) | string

 ### Options Description